 - Pleading guilty to the crime

-- The defendant and prosecutor agreeing to pause prosecution
+- The defendant and prosecutor agreed to pause the prosecution

 - The judge suspending the sentence